 So what next?
 As you can see from my photo gallery I try and visit a stadium wherever I go.
 Recent examples include Slovan Bratislava, A.O Chania and KuPS Kuopio.
 I am also slowly working my way into the lower echelons of the football leagues too.

 I still continue to visit football grounds on a casual basis and am proud to be called a ‘Groundhopper’.

-"The league shows where I have been and also where I can go next"
+"The football league shows where I have been but also where I can go next"